Project Possible is run by a team of committed, 'everyday' individuals - including trustees, staff and volunteers. Here are a few of them...

 As our Trusts Fundraiser, Jess seeks support from Trusts and Foundations, helping to continue the impactful work of our international partners.
 With an educational background in Sociology, her spark is seeing our projects address significant social issues and knowing we are making lasting change in communities across the world.
 She loves to hear the updates from our partners and knowing her skills are making a difference.

 Philip has been a Trustee of the charity for seven years.
-A retired Civil Engineer, he has a passionate about helping disadvantaged people see their dreams made possible.
+A retired Civil Engineer, he is passionate about helping disadvantaged people see their dreams made possible.
 For Philip, a lasting spark came from visiting our partners in Kenya, who are delivering life changing surgery for children with the club foot condition.
 This visit followed a sponsored climb of Mount Kilimanjaro, which had helped to raise funds for our project in Uganda training and mentoring local farming communities.

 A qualified Chartered Accountant with a Diploma in Charity Accounting, Charles has close to 40 years’ experience in audit, accounts and tax across a large number of commercial and not for profit organisations including charities.
 This has included 10 years as Director of Finance for a large charity.
 Now retired, Charles is Trustee to a number of charities including Project Possible.
 As well as assisting our finance team, Charles is responsible for the preparation of the annual accounts and their audit and advising the Trustee Board on a whole host of matters including the provision of monthly management information and oversight of the charity’s investment portfolio.
 Whilst acknowledging everything that has been achieved in the past, Charles is excited to be involved with Project Possible and its impact for our projects, partners and supporters.
 Big change comes from small beginnings and it just needs a spark to get such changes started!